Microsoft Timeline

 Preface

-Professors John Kemeny and Thomas Kurtz at Dartmouth College in New Hampshire write a high level "compile and go" language called Basic and place that listing (written in assembly language) in the public domain.
+Professors John Kemeny and Thomas Kurtz at Dartmouth College in New Hampshire write a high level "compile and run" language called Basic and place that listing (written in assembly language) in the public domain.
 It initially ran on Dartmouth's General Electric 225 mainframe computer.

 Mar 1975